franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

 - **BUG** Clicking on 'Edit message' will issue a display_chat (receiver)
-- Chat list only will be dinamically updated if and only if the User opened a Chat before.
 - When a unread Chat is opened only the unread messages will be shown.
 - Scroll to bottom func doesn't scroll to the botom anymore when the last messages are images, test why: